 This is leisurely, stroll-along cooking.
 After just enough frying heat to give the chicken some golden color, it then sits covered on a low heat to poach in its tenderizing juices.
 The idea here is to lock in the flavors of the chicken and its marinade.
 Its short time under a hot, fast-crisping broiler only comes later.

 You’ll also create the rich, Mediterranean sauce in a slow, relaxed way.
 Onions, garlic, and chilies have their flavors melted out of them in a barely sizzling mix of butter and olive oil.
 Same story with the cherry tomatoes, but less so for the later-added bell peppers which will keep a little of their crispness.

 Only once the sauce is almost done do the olives and capers join in — allowing much of their distinctive flavor to shine through.

 For me, it’s a grand dish for a long and happy weekend lunch.
 And there isn’t much better than that.

-- Chicken Tikka Masala: The Emperor Of Curries
+- Chicken Tikka Masala: The emperor of curries – so delicious.

 Fiery Chicken With Knockout Mediterranean Sauce